johnschriner/presentations/digitalocean.md

 Install Lighttpd using apt-get:

         sudo apt-get install lighttpd
 After installation, the web server will automatically start.
-Simply point your browser to your Droplet's public IP address and the placeholder page with show up at the default port 80.
+Simply point the browser on your local machine to your Droplet's public IP address and the placeholder page with show up at the default port 80.
 This welcome page explains that configuration files can be found in the directory:

         /etc/lighttpd